-Indian media outlets do not enjoy extensive freedom.
+Independent media outlets in India do not enjoy extensive freedom.
 According to Reporters Without Borders, there’s a high concentration of media ownership.
-While there’s an abundance of outlets, they are owned by only a handful of companies.
+Thousands of outlets are in the hands of only a handful of companies.

 Any content that “threatens the unity, integrity, defense, security, or sovereignty of India, friendly relations with foreign states or public order” is considered objectionable.
 This is determined by India’s Information Technology Act (2021), which is a secondary set of laws to India’s Intermediary Guidelines Rules (2011).

-This legislative package also mandates that digital news outlets and streaming platforms must adhere to a special Code of Ethics.
-According to this code, creators are ordered to consider whether their content affects India’s sovereignty or national sovereignty in any way.
+This legislative package also mandates that digital news outlets and video streaming services must adhere to a special Code of Ethics.
+According to this code, creators are ordered to consider whether their content affects India’s national sovereignty in any way.

 On social media, there’s a high degree of content removal as a result of these rules.